 - Specific templates for Canadian funding agencies will be added as the requirements are announced

-- Includes templates for various U.S. funding agencies
+- DMPTool: for writing U.S. DMPs.
+Includes templates from various U.S. funding agencies.

 Checklists and self-assessment tools

-- Digital Curation Centre`s Checklist for a Data Management Plan
+- Checklist for a Data Management Plan (Digital Curation Centre)